justunsix/azure-tests/entra/README.md

 # Azure Active Directory

-Use Microsoft Graph API and PowerShell to manage Azure Active Directory (AAD) resources.
+Use Microsoft Graph API and PowerShell to manage Microsoft Entra, also known formerly as Azure Active Directory (AAD), resources.

 ## Update-AzureADGroupMembershipFromCSV.ps1